ToothlessGear/node-gcm/README.md

 SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 ## Changelog
+**0.9.3:**
+ * new callback-style (Please check the example above)
+ * fixes various issues (Read commit messages)
+ * not making a distinction between a single and multiple result makes it easier for application-land code to handle

 **0.9.2:**
  * added error handler to HTTPS request to handle DNS exceptions (Thanks goes to [monkbroc](https://github.com/monkbroc))
  * added multicast-messaging